Countries D to I

 ICELAND (BEST: 2ND IN 1999 AND 2009)

 Iceland struggled in their early years before achieving a strong 4th place in 1990.
 Their results then tended to mid-scoreboard, until 1999 when they came very close to their first victory.
 After that their results plummeted despite some critical acclaim, until 2009 when they achieved a second runners-up spot a decade after the first.
 In the 50/50 era they had been reliable finalists until four DNQs in a row from 2015.
-Hatari and Dadi Freyr has restored their fortunes the last few years.
+Hatari and Dadi Freyr has restored their fortunes in the the last few years.

 IRELAND (BEST: WON IN 1970, 1980, 1987, 1992, 1993, 1994 AND 1996)

 What can one say about Ireland?
 After a solid start in the 60s with a string of male balladeers, they took the crown in 1970.
 The next few years rather surprisingly saw them mid-table, but they rallied again in the late 70s and achieved five consecutive top 5 finishes, headed by Johnny Logan’s first win in 1980.
 With very few exceptions they remained competitive nearly every year for the next decade and a half, and their three consecutive wins and four out of six will surely never be surpassed.
 This kind of dominance couldn’t last forever, and the approach of the millennium saw a less successful Ireland who in 2001 suffered the indignity of relegation after a bottom 3 finish unthinkable just a few years previously.
 This infamy was repeated three years later when only the UK vote saved Ireland from a big fat zero, even with a song written by Westlife’s Bryan McFadden.
 It took Brian Kennedy to restore them (briefly) to the top ten before folk group Dervish landed Ireland’s first ever last place in 2007.
 If it was any consolation, they were joined at the foot of the Helsinki scoreboard by France and the UK, the other two most successful countries in contest history.
 A puppet in 2008 gained loads of publicity but few votes.
-A couple of muppets did rather better three years later but Ireland would fail to qualify four years in a row until fortunes were restored to a degree in 2018.
+A couple of muppets did rather better three years later but Ireland would fail to qualify four years in a row until fortunes were restored to a degree in 2018 and then in 2024.

 ISRAEL (BEST: WON IN 1978, 1979, 1998 AND 2018)